Alzheimer’s and Dry Mouth

 Lubricity is an odorless, flavorless, and colorless spray that is perfect for people who are overly sensitive to taste.
 Our Dry Mouth Spray also has Zero Calories, NO Gluten, NO Alcohol, NO Sugar, and is Vegan-Friendly!

-Lubricity Dry Mouth Spray has 5 simple, natural ingredients: Hyaluronic Acid, Xylitol, Sodium Benzoate, Potassium Sorbate and Purified Water.
+Lubricity Dry Mouth Spray has five simple, natural ingredients: Hyaluronic Acid, Xylitol, Sodium Benzoate, Potassium Sorbate, and Purified Water.
 This simple formula is clinically proven to alleviate your dry mouth symptoms for up to 4 hours.

 How to use Lubricity?

 Lubricity Dry Mouth Spray comes in a convenient 0.5 oz and 2oz spray bottle.
 Simply point and spray 3-5 times per use.
-When used as directed, Lubricity provides up to 4 hours of relief from dry mouth symptoms.
+Lubricity provides up to 4 hours of relief from dry mouth symptoms when used as directed.